-G3.B1 Students need support interacting with new mathematical concepts and knowledge.
+G3.B1 Students need to support interacting with new mathematical concepts and knowledge.
+2

-G3.B1.S1 Provide teachers with professional development to assist them with the implementation of small group instruction in the math classroom.
+G3.B1.S1 Provide teachers with Professional Development to assist them with the implementation of small group instruction in the math classroom.
+4

-Monitor the effectiveness of implementation
+Monitor the effectiveness of implementation.

-Review and provide professional development support to teachers in the implementation of small group instruction.
+Administration will monitor the effectiveness of the implementation of learning strategies.
+Review and provide professional development activities for the implementation of small group instruction.